vasilis-stylianou/vasilis-stylianou.github.io/_posts/2018-07-15-expenditures.md

 import numpy as np
 ```

-First of all, observe that the ProPublica CSV files have the name format ```'{year}{quarter}-house-disburse-detail.csv'```.
+First of all, observe that the ProPublica csv files have the name format ```'{year}{quarter}-house-disburse-detail.csv'```.
 Thus it is convenient to create the following dictionary of file paths:

 ```python
 #Generate file paths and store them in dict called paths